trunk-io/plugins/actions/poetry/README.md

 The recommended way to run [Poetry](https://python-poetry.org/docs/) using Trunk is to use the SYSTEM environment, rather than a hermetic setup.
 This is because Poetry provides its own environment management that will often collide with Trunk's hermetic setup.
-Nevertheless, leveraging Poetry and Trunk can be parallel.
+Nevertheless, leveraging Poetry and Trunk in parallel can be powerful.

 Trunk provides 4 different Actions for running Poetry validation, matching parity with [Poetry pre-commit hooks](https://python-poetry.org/docs/pre-commit-hooks/).